csiddu/frontend/README.md

 This will start the server of our website, which is locahost right now.
 Wait for few seconds for server to initialize.
 Then go to the chrome and type `http://localhost:3000/`

-### Note: Once you have done npm install successfully, no need to do it next time, just type `npm start` in the terminal
+### Note: Once you have done npm install successfully, no need to do it next time, just type `npm start` in the terminal.